Healthcare professionals have chosen Lantus® for over 18 years1

 Fluid retention, which may lead to or exacerbate heart failure, can occur with concomitant use of thiazolidinediones (TZDs) with insulin.
 These patients should be observed for signs and symptoms of heart failure.
 If heart failure occurs, dosage reduction or discontinuation of TZD must be considered.

-Insulins Valyou Savings Program: Sanofi insulins included in this program are: ADMELOG® (insulin lispro injection) 100 Units/mL, TOUJEO® (insulin glargine injection) 300 Units/mL, LANTUS® (insulin glargine injection) 100 Units/mL and APIDRA® (insulin glulisine injection) 100 Units/mL.
+Insulins Valyou Savings Program: Sanofi insulins included in this program are: ADMELOG® (insulin lispro injection) 100 Units/mL, TOUJEO® SoloStar® (insulin glargine injection) 300 Units/mL, TOUJEO® Max SoloStar® (insulin glargine injection) 300 Units/mL, LANTUS® (insulin glargine injection) 100 Units/mL, INSULIN GLARGINE injection 100 Units/mL (U-100) and APIDRA® (insulin glulisine injection) 100 Units/mL.

-Sanofi Copay Program: This offer is not valid for prescriptions covered by or submitted for reimbursement under Medicare, Medicaid, VA, DOD, TRICARE, or similar federal or state programs including any state pharmaceutical assistance program.
+Sanofi US Copay Program: This offer is not valid for prescriptions covered by or submitted for reimbursement under Medicare, Medicaid, VA, DOD, TRICARE, or similar federal or state programs including any state pharmaceutical assistance program.
 If you have an Affordable Care (Health Care Exchange) plan, you may still be qualified to receive and use this savings card.
-Please note: the Federal Employees Health Benefits (FEHB) Program is not a federal or state government health care program for purposes of the savings program.
+Please note: The Federal Employees Health Benefits (FEHB) Program is not a federal or state government healthcare program for purposes of the savings program.
 Void where prohibited by law.

-- Lantus: pay as low as $0 up to $99 for a 30-day supply, depending on insurance coverage.
-Maximum savings apply.
-Valid up to 10 packs per fill; Offer valid for one fill per month per 30-day supply.
+- Lantus or Insulin Glargine U-100 (Winthrop): Pay as low as $0 up to $99 for a 30-day supply.
+Amount depends on insurance coverage.
+Valid up to 10 packs per fill; offer valid for 1 fill every thirty days.

 Savings may vary depending on patients' out-of-pocket costs.
 Upon registration, patients receive all program details.
 Sanofi US reserves the right to change the maximum cap amount, rescind, revoke or amend these programs without notice.